MetabolicAtlas/standard-GEM/.github/PULL_REQUEST_TEMPLATE.md

 **I hereby confirm that I have:**
 <!-- Note: replace [ ] with [X] to check the box. -->

-- [ ] Tested my code on my own computer for running the model
+- [ ] tested my code on my own computer for running the model
-- [ ] Selected `devel` as a target branch
+- [ ] selected `devel` as a target branch